Yashaswini278/neural_data_science/README.md

 # Neural Data Science

-This repository contains the programming labs and lecture notes for the lecture "Neural Data Science" tought at [University of Tübingen](www.uni-tuebingen.de) in the summer term 2021.
+This repository contains the programming labs and lecture notes for the lecture "Neural Data Science" taught at [University of Tübingen](www.uni-tuebingen.de) in the summer term 2021.

 ![thumbnail](thumbnail.png)